-Now, that is a company who knows its target market.
-As things trend more toward video, it will be interesting to see how many other companies follow suite.
-Obviously, Kate Spade had a large budget to pull this one off.
-But I can see smaller companies replicating the series success.
+Now, that is a company that knows its target market.
+As things trend more toward video, it will be interesting to see how many other companies follow suit.
+Obviously, Kate Spade had a large budget to pull this one-off.
+But I can see smaller companies replicating the series' success.

 Key Takeaways: What would your customers find entertaining?
 What does your product or service symbolize to them?
 How could you have more fun with your marketing?

 Founded in 2012, WILDSAM is an American travel brand built upon telling stories of place.
 The company is known for their field guides that provide "insider glimpses" of popular U.S. destinations.
 Though smaller than the other companies on our list, WILDSAM does a great job of telling stories that matter to its demographic.

 In addition to publishing stories in an email newsletter, the company recently held a contest for its customers of the photography/writing variety.
 The prize?
 A sponsored summer trip around the continental U.S. This is brilliant for a couple of reasons: 1.
 It's good PR, and 2.
 They're essentially getting their customers to create content for them that can be used at a later date.
 The company's also landed themselves some good PR and has been featured in the Wallstreet Journal.